Welcome back!

 Don’t have an account?
 Subscribe now

-Case Interview Prep Myths
+10 Case Interview Prep Myths

-Case Interview Prep Myths
+10 Case Interview Prep Myths

 This is a myth because experienced hires, by definition, have an unusual profile.
-In a pool of case interview applicants, experienced hires tend to stand out, not only are there fewer of them, but also because they have about seven years of experience.
+In a pool of case interview applicants, experienced hires tend to stand out, not only because there are fewer of them but also because they have about seven years of experience.
 In some instances, there may be case interview applicants who are just one level below that of an executive at a major company.
 It is logical that candidates with such unique profiles will need adjustments to a typical case interview prep process.

 This unique profile can have the opposite of the desired effect because you may not fit the typical mold or template that recruiters are trained to look for.

 First-stage resume reviewers at major consulting firms are usually junior consultants or recruiters and base their decisions on a template.
-They look for your resume to hit certain points and if it does, you are brought in for an interview.
+They look for your resume to hit certain points, and if it does, you are brought in for an interview.
 Having a unique profile makes it difficult to hit every mark the resume screeners are looking for, making it that much more difficult to get an interview with major consulting firms.
 The recruiter is in a low-level position, which does not give them the authority to bring people in for interviews who don’t meet the specific criteria on the template.

-The experience this myth refers to is that the challenges, networking approach, application process, and what the firms are looking for, basically the entire case interview prep process, are all the same.
+The experience this myth refers to is that the challenges, networking approach, application process, and what the firms are looking for, basically the entire case interview preparation process, are all the same.
 To understand why this is a myth, let’s start by examining a common profile.
 When thinking of experienced hires, we typically picture someone married, with children and a mortgage: a low-risk candidate.
-Even though MBAs, PhDs and EMBAs may prepare in similar ways and the content is similar, the knowledge is used differently because of the varying profiles and experiences (this goes back to business judgment).
+Even though MBAs, PhDs, and EMBAs may prepare in similar ways and the content is similar, the knowledge is used differently because of the varying profiles and experiences (this goes back to business judgment).

-The expectations that partners have of experienced hires is different from what they expect from an MBA or PhD.
+The expectations that partners have of experienced hires are different from what they expect from an MBA or PhD.
 As an experienced hire, avoid looking online at the recruitment process for MBA case interview applicants.
 You would be preparing for the wrong type of consulting case interview.
 You wouldn’t prepare for a United States visa interview by reading about the German visa interview process.
 Even the ways in which MBAs and experienced hires approach relationships are different.
-MBAs can be much more transactional, whereas experienced-hires need to nurture and cultivate their relationships.
+MBAs can be much more transactional, whereas experienced hires need to nurture and cultivate their relationships.

-PhDs are, sadly and incorrectly, stereotyped as lacking teamwork and general problem solving skills.
-They are assumed to have weaker business knowledge and firms test for this.
+PhDs are, sadly and incorrectly, stereotyped as lacking teamwork and general problem-solving skills.
+They are assumed to have weaker business knowledge, and firms test for this.
 They want to see an interest in business or an ability to use the PhD training to solve business problems.
 Undergraduate students go through the most typical consulting case interview application and interview processes.

 On your consulting resume, you will list three different grades: your undergraduate GPA, your MBA GPA (some schools have them, others don’t), and your GMAT/GRE score.
 Of all these grades, your undergraduate GPA is by far the most important.
 Most consulting firms will not hire anyone with an undergraduate GPA under 3.6.
 The reason it is so important is because it opens a window into who you are, your life, and your ability to be consistent over three to four years.
 This grade indicates to a firm whether you will strive for excellence and whether you are committed to your studies.

 The MBA GPA is different.
 Most who are in business school have returned to make a career change or transition.
-They aren’t in school to get the highest grade, but to learn as much as they can, prepare for what comes next, and open a door for the best possible opportunities.
+They aren’t in school to get the highest grade but to learn as much as they can, prepare for what comes next, and open a door for the best possible opportunities.
 Because of this, MBA GPAs don’t matter as much during the hiring process, though graduating with a distinction will help.
 However, if your undergraduate GPA indicates a lack of trying, that definitely can inhibit your chances.
 An undergraduate GPA is measured over three to four years.
-In the minds of interviewers they will wonder why you allowed such low grades for such a long period.
+In the minds of interviewers, they will wonder why you allowed such low grades for such a long period.

 Many articles advise consulting case interview applicants to have objectives and to work to get something out of your network, but that isn’t the only, or even the best, way to network with partners.
 Networking at a senior level requires that you go back to the basics of human connection.
 It is for this reason that your objective while networking is not to get a referral but to build relationships.
 Sticking to a prepared list of questions, being robotic, or pushing for the conversations you think you are supposed to have is ineffective.
-By being sincere and showing interest in not just the firm, but also the people, you are much more likely to learn about the organization and gain a better understanding of the people who work there.
+By being sincere and showing interest in not just the firm but also the people, you are much more likely to learn about the organization and gain a better understanding of the people who work there.

 At many firms, referrals no longer lead to a mandatory interview as they once did.
-However, another component is that recruiters and partners are the ones who have final say on who ends up getting an interview, and partners have the final say on who ends up receiving an offer.
+However, another component is that recruiters and partners are the ones who have the final say on who ends up getting an interview, and partners have the final say on who ends up receiving an offer.
 They have the authority to do more, and if they like you, then your chances of an interview and being hired are much greater, making it important for those with unusual profiles to focus on partners.

 Many people take roles in their respective organizations because they are trying to show leadership experience.
 This can make some partners hesitant to hire you because it can make you come across as someone who only wants the title as a way to bolster your consulting resume.